-However, there are many variations on the general hybrid model, and faculty will have a range of options to choose from.
-Workshops, online resources, communities of practice, and other support and resources for development and refinement of their teaching and learning models within this basic framework will be available for faculty.
-These approaches are either already in use or being developed this summer to allow faculty time to adjust their courses to this new format.
-Prior to the start of the term, students will also be provided with information and guidance on these models and the expectations of the faculty as they adapt, including sessions during first-year orientation, and other similar sessions for returning students.
+However, there are many variations on the general hybrid model, and faculty had a range of options to choose from.
+Workshops, online resources, communities of practice, and other support and resources for development and refinement of their teaching and learning models within this basic framework were and continue to be available for faculty.
+These approaches were either already in use or were developed this summer to allow faculty time to adjust their courses to this new format.
+Prior to the start of the term, students were also provided with information and guidance on these models and the expectations of the faculty as they adapt, including sessions during first-year orientation, and other similar sessions for returning students.

-2. RECORDED CLASS SESSIONS: In anticipation that some students may be temporarily unable to participate in face-to-face class sessions (due to illness or other reason), the faculty will be required to record each of their face-to-face class sessions using Zoom and to make these recordings available to all students in Blackboard, the University's learning management system.
-This will allow absent students to keep pace with their coursework through remote methodologies.
-The addition of the recorded class sessions to the asynchronous online materials will essentially produce a full record of the course online, allowing students to stay in synch with the course.
-Faculty will also be encouraged to consider alternative assignments for graded class activities that students miss and cannot replicate on their own.
-Students attending class in the normal face-to-face/hybrid modality will also be able to refer to these recorded sessions for review and reinforcement of key material as part of their regular learning.
+2. RECORDED CLASS SESSIONS: In anticipation that some students may be temporarily unable to participate in face-to-face class sessions (due to illness or other reason), the faculty are required to record each of their face-to-face class sessions using Zoom and to make these recordings available to all students in Blackboard, the University's learning management system.
+This allows absent students to keep pace with their coursework through remote methodologies.
+The addition of the recorded class sessions to the asynchronous online materials essentially produces a full record of the course online, allowing students to stay in synch with the course.
+Faculty are also encouraged to consider alternative assignments for graded class activities that students miss and cannot replicate on their own.
+Students attending class in the normal face-to-face/hybrid modality are also able to refer to these recorded sessions for review and reinforcement of key material as part of their regular learning.

 - 3. SUPPORT FOR ONLINE LEARNING: We also recognize that some non-residential students may not have reliable Internet service, live in environments that are not conducive to study, and/or require technology support to continue the online component of their education.
-To address these concerns, we plan to continue our computer laptop loan program and provide designated spaces on campus for students to complete the online portions of their classes.
-This will include several proctored study halls on each campus, as well as individual small rooms that can be reserved by students to study, take an exam, meet by Zoom privately with an advisor or counselor, and for other specific student academic needs. - 4.
-GRADUATE AND PROFESSIONAL PROGRAMS: As noted earlier in the plan, many of the graduate and professional programs already have students on campus this summer using the basic hybrid instruction delivery model described above, with the larger classes broken into a series of smaller cohorts.
-The instructional plan for those programs and other graduate and professional programs that begin in fall 2020 will continue to be refined based on the experiences in these summer programs, but will involve variations of the hybrid model based on room and scheduling constraints.
+To address these concerns, we are continuing our computer laptop loan program and provide designated spaces on campus for students to complete the online portions of their classes.
+This includes several proctored study halls on each campus, as well as individual small rooms that can be reserved by students to study, take an exam, meet by Zoom privately with an advisor or counselor, and for other specific student academic needs. - 4.
+GRADUATE AND PROFESSIONAL PROGRAMS: As noted earlier in the plan, many of the graduate and professional programs already had students on campus this summer using the basic hybrid instruction delivery model described above, with the larger classes broken into a series of smaller cohorts.
+The instructional plan for those programs and other graduate and professional programs that began in fall 2020 continue to be refined based on the experiences in these summer programs but alsol involve variations of the hybrid model based on room and scheduling constraints.